Israel kills four Palestinians in Gaza, West Bank

 The decision to block the entry to Israel was condemned as “illegal collective punishment” by the Israeli NGO Gisha, which advocates for Palestinians’ freedom of movement.

-The move is “harming Gaza workers and their families, as well as other permit holders who need to travel for humanitarian needs,” Gisha said in a statement.
+The move is “harming Gaza workers and their families, as well as other permit holders who need to travel for humanitarian needs”, Gisha said in a statement.

-One of the Gazans affected, Kamal, said he and fellow workers “have nothing to do with the security situation in Gaza.”
+One of the Gazans affected, Kamal, said he and fellow workers “have nothing to do with the security situation in Gaza”.

 “Closing Erez costs my family and me our food and living expenses,” said the 41-year-old construction worker, who gave only his first name for fear of reprisal from the Israeli authorities.